j4mie/django-spurl/README.md

     {% url your_url_name as my_url %}
     <a href="{% spurl path=my_url query="foo=bar&bar=baz" %}">Click here!</a>

+There is another way to use Spurl with {% url %}, see "Embedding template tags" below.

 ### Available arguments

 Below is a full list of arguments that Spurl understands.